Dubai has been popular among overseas investors and the real estate market grew remarkably throughout the 2000s.

 The government didn’t see any other way than to introduce a mortgage cap, to cool the strongly growing market.
 At the moment I’m writing this article, local Emiratis need to pay 20% in down payments, while the limit is set at 25% for expats and other foreigners.

 As expats make up 89% of Dubai’s population, the mortgage cap affected a big part of the consumer market.

-The data for the first three quarters of 2018 are not promising, and the number of real estate transactions has declined compared to 2017.
+The data for the first three quarters of 2018 were not promising.
+The number of real estate transactions declined much compared to 2017.

 The average residential prices in the first quarter of 2018 was also 7.2% less than that of in the 1st quarter of 2017, according to Savills.

-When it comes to locations, the three most popular areas in the 1st half of 2018 were:
+When it comes to locations, the three most popular areas in the first six months of 2018 were:

 - Business Bay with 1,934 transactions

 During the first eight months of 2019, the most popular areas were: